ponylang/rfcs/0000-add-struct.md

 # How We Teach This

-The inspiration for this work is Python's `struct` built-in module. so initially i named it after it.
+The inspiration for this work is Python's `struct` built-in module. so initially I named it after it.

 The documentation included should be enough to get most folks started with it, as the concept itself is similar to `printf` format strings, and to other similar conversion functionality in other languages.